a-rios/squoia/Readme.md

 echo "eso es una prueba" |./analyzer_client $PORT
 ```

-Link server_squoia, analyzer_client and nec to the /bin folder (optional, if you do not link them, change the paths in es.cfg):
+Link server_squoia, analyzer_client and nec to the /bin folder (optional, if you do not link them, change the paths in translate_example.cfg):

 ```
 cd $SQUOIA_DIR/bin